mehmettirpan/Treasure-Hunter-Game/README.md

 The aim of the hunter is to collect the diamonds without being caught by the soldiers.

 * The hunter's starting position on the board is fixed.
 So each time the game starts, the hunter's position will be (2,4).

+* There are 5 diamonds on the field and these diamonds must be placed in random cells when the game first starts.
+The player will not see the diamonds on the board.
+While diamonds are randomly assigned to cells, it should be prevented that more than one diamond coincide with the same cell.
+(You can use the rand() function to determine a random position).